 Cesar Chavez School Music Teacher

-BRAVO Teaching Artist, Trumpet since 2015
+BRAVO Teaching Artist, Brass since 2015

 Chris grew up in a musical family, his father a high school band director and his mother an elementary general music teacher.
 His musical studies began on piano at an early age, and in 5th grade he began playing the trumpet, following in his father’s footsteps.
 He earned music degrees in education and trumpet performance at Hastings College in Nebraska and Washington State University.
 At WSU he was a Graduate Assistant and eventually Assistant Director of the WSU Athletic Bands.
 He maintains an active teaching and performance schedule, teaching as the Brass Caption Head of the Thunder Drum and Bugle Corps and performing with notable groups such as the Fountain City Brass Band and the Oregon Brass Society.
 Chris and his wife Leah are enjoying the wonders of living in Oregon with their dog Albi.